Battle of Nezib

-The Battle of Nezib (معركة نزب) (present-day Nizip) was fought on 24 June 1839 between Egypt and the Ottoman Empire.
-The Egyptians were led by Ibrahim Pasha, while the Ottomans were led by Hafiz Mehmed Pasha, with Helmuth von Moltke the Elder playing an advisory role, in command of the Ottoman artillery.
+The Battle of Nezib (معركة نزب) (present-day Nizip in south-central modern Turkey) was fought on 24 June 1839 between the forces of the quasi-autonomous province of Ottoman Egypt and those of the Ottoman Empire.
+The Egyptians were led by Ibrahim Pasha, with Soliman Pasha al-Faransawi (a former French officer who had converted to Islam) commanding the right flank of the Egyptian army.
+The Ottomans were led by Hafiz Mehmed Pasha, with Helmuth von Moltke the Elder playing an advisory role in command of the Ottoman artillery.
+The battle ended in an Egyptian victory.